stoeps13/connections-doc/source/admin/admin/r_admin_wikis_config_properties2.md

     For more information, see *Enabling single sign-on for Tivoli Access Manager*.

+    !!! note
-    **Note:** You must use fully qualified domain names in the configuration file.
+    You must use fully qualified domain names in the configuration file.
 If you use an abbreviated name, secure communication between the servers fails.

 **Parent topic:**[Changing Wikis configuration property values](../admin/t_admin_wikis_changing_config_properties.md)